- GDP (PPP):

 Armenia was a Soviet republic until independence in 1991.
-Massive protests against corruption in 2018 led to the election of a new reform-minded government headed by Prime Minister Nikol Pashinyan with the support of a sizeable parliamentary majority, but corruption remains a persistent problem.
+In 2018, massive protests against corruption led to the election of a reform-minded government headed by Prime Minister Nikol Pashinyan with the support of a sizeable parliamentary majority.
+Nevertheless, corruption remains a persistent problem.
 Armenia’s decades-long occupation of parts of Azerbaijani territory ended after more than six weeks of heavy fighting in 2020 when both sides agreed to a Russian-backed peace plan.
 The economy relies on manufacturing, services, remittances, and agriculture.
 Russia is Armenia’s principal export market, and Armenia joined Russia’s Eurasian Economic Union in 2015.
 It also signed a Comprehensive and Enhanced Partnership Agreement with the European Union in 2017.
 The government relies heavily on loans from Russia and international financial institutions.

 Armenian law protects secured interests in property, both personal and real, and provides a basic framework for secured lending.
 Title registration is supported effectively.
 Courts face systemic political influence, and judicial institutions are undermined by corruption.
 Corruption is pervasive, is not regularly prosecuted, and has been aggravated by Russia’s consolidation of its influence over Armenia’s economy and regional security.

 The top individual income tax rate is 23 percent, and the top corporate tax rate is 18 percent.
 The overall tax burden equals 20.9 percent of total domestic income.
 Government spending has amounted to 25.0 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.5 percent of GDP.
 Public debt is equivalent to 53.4 percent of GDP.